Holistic Hormonal Healthcare in the East of England

 Plant Based Nutrition

 Hannah has a special interest in the role of plant-based nutrition in female hormonal health, in

 There is evidence that women who follow a whole food plant-based diet suffer fewer menopausal and premenstrual symptoms, and have a lower risk of heart disease, diabetes and certain cancers.
 Hannah lectures on this topic to both healthcare professionals and the general

-* Please note, from 1st February 2021, the physical location of the clinic will be relocating to The Global Clinic, Norwich: https://global-clinic.org.uk/ *
+Please note, that from 1st February 2021, the physical location of the clinic relocated from Ely to The Global Clinic, Norwich